-We are Fifty Technology Limited (trading as Fifty & Fifty Media).
+The organisation that defines how and for what purposes data are processed (the "data controller") is Fifty Technology Limited (trading as Fifty & Fifty Media).
 Our registered office address is 24 Hanover Square, London, W1S 1JD, United Kingdom.
 Our company number is 09476244 and our VAT number is GB 216562221.

 We can be contacted at [email protected].

-In accordance with GDPR, we have appointed a Data Protection Officer, whose contact details are the following:
+In accordance with applicable data protection legislation, we have appointed a Data Protection Officer, whose contact details are the following:

 Vincent Potier c/o Fifty Technology Ltd

 31A Great Sutton Street

 Fifty Technology is involved in the following organisations:

 The data we collect about you depends on whether you are an internet or social media end user or a Fifty client and the Services that you use and how you use them.